 Use the aliased finder

-The aliased finder is a finder that you create for yourself in order to facilitate access to the searches that you use most frequently.
+The aliased finder is a finder that you create for yourself to facilitate access to the searches you use most frequently.
 It works just like any other finder except that you can create alternative tags, or aliases, for the tables and searches that you choose to include.
 While other finders use the standardized tags that identify tables using the rule of

 technology.brand.type.subtype, here you can create a tag structure that makes sense for how you want to group, identify, and access the searches.

 For example, maybe you want to identify your searches by region, the type of information, and other details that describe the data.
 So to analyze sales on your website, you might add a search to the aliased finder by naming it